-Skills and experience: With over 35 years of experience in financial services in Asia, Africa, the US and the UK, including 25 years based in Hong Kong, Mark has a deep understanding of the industry and markets in which we operate.
-Career: Mark was most recently Group Chief Executive and President of AIA Group Limited ('AIA'), having joined in July 2010.
-Prior to AIA, he was Group Chief Executive of Prudential plc.
-He served on Prudential's Board for nearly 10 years.
-Mark previously served as non-executive Director of the Court of the Bank of England and as an independent non-executive Director of Goldman Sachs Group External appointments: Chair of TheCityUK, non-executive Chair of Discovery Limited, Co-Chair of the B20 Finance and Infrastructure Task Force (Indonesia 2022), Director, Peterson Institute for International Economics, Director, Institute of International Finance, International Adviser to the Hong Kong Academy of Finance, Member of the Asia Society Board of Trustees, Member of the UK Investment Council and Supporting Chair of Chapter 7ero
+Skills and experience: With over 35 years of experience in financial services in Asia, Africa, the US, the EU and the UK, including 30 years living and working in Hong Kong, Mark has a deep understanding of the industry and markets in which we operate.

+Career: Mark was previously Chairman, Group Chief Executive and President of AIA Group Limited ('AIA') and prior to AIA he was Group Chief Executive of Prudential plc.
+Mark previously served as a non-executive Director of the Court of the Bank of England and as an Independent non-executive Director of Goldman Sachs Group.

+External appointments: Non-executive Chair of Discovery Limited, Supporting Chair of Chapter Zero, Member of the UK Investment Council, Member of the Advisory Group on Trade Finance to the International Chamber of Commerce, Member of the Trade Advisory Group on Financial Services to the UK Government's Department for International Trade, Member of the Asia Business Council, Chair of the Multinational Chairman's Group, Co-Chair of the Indian B20 Taskforce on Financial Inclusion for Economic Empowerment, Director, Peterson Institute for International Finance and Member of the Asia Society Board of Trustees.